Coronavirus Relief for Small Businesses: Creative Ways to Get Help

 After closing due to the New South Wales shut down of non-essential services, the owners of the Bearded Tit bar in Redfern, Sydney were concerned about its staff being hurting financially.
 They launched a GoFundMe page to act as a “virtual tip jar” or where loyal customers could buy a drink for the venue’s bartenders as a way to support their staff during COVID-19.
 Customers and supporters donated over $12,000 in less than five days.

 In Western Australia, Mojo’s Bar in Fremantle had to close its doors because of COVID-19.
 After recent closures for renovations, they were concerned about “weathering the storm” through the closure period so launched a crowdfunding page to collect donations to see them through the hard times.
 Thanks to its supporters, Mojo’s Bar raised more than $50,000 in two weeks.

-5. Tax free cash flow boosts
+5. Tax-free cash flow boosts

-6. Coronavirus business grants through private companies
+6. Coronavirus business grants through private companies and council

 Facebook is making $100 in cash grants and ad credits available to small businesses in over 30 countries.
-The grant money can be used to cover operational costs, take care of employees, pay rent, and more.
+The grant money can be used to cover operational costs, take care of employees, pay rent and more.
 Facebook says it will start taking applications in the coming weeks, and businesses can sign up for updates on their grant page.

 7. Pivot your business to offer in-demand services

 Many small businesses are using their creativity and skills to serve some of the most in-demand needs at the moment.
 Whether taking your performance virtual, or offering online ordering and delivery, Australian small businesses have been quick to adapt and pivot to ensure the cash flow doesn’t dry up during the coronavirus crisis.
 Popular snorkel and face mask company Ninja Shark is converting its water sport products into N95 face masks to help protect our frontline workers amidst a supply shortage of personal protective equipment.

 With a little help, your business will weather the storm